diego-coder/hangman/README.md

   With the router reporting local IP updates to the cloud for a continuous, seamless connection from anywhere in the world to a fixed url.
 This setup was used on prior projects, like an ultra-low energy usage always-on simultaneously head on and Headless, or sometimes solely headless, rasperberry pi 3b for home based NAS (used, for example, for ½ TB of family picture storage, media replay at 1080p (perfectly fine for its time but outgrown with a 4K UHD OLED, enter the Rasp Pi 4 :) run from different flavors of Linux flavored distros, mostly Debian at first and then later a much lighter yet more heavily utilized Arch install.

- ## At one point I was running a DDNS sorted inbound reverse proxy nginx server built from cmd line with
+ ## At one point I was running a DDNS sorted inbound reverse proxy nginx server built from cmd line with...

-  semi-working split firewall for outbound traffic.
+  ...semi-working split firewall for outbound traffic.
 Simply because reasons.

   All from a multi-generation family of jailbroken iOS iPads or iPhones, of course.
 Starting with the jailbreak of the iPhone 3, and never, ever using vanilla iOS (which I later found out is simply rebranded, albeit highly optimized, Unix anyway)
   and tinkering with the Boolean operators of the OS and software packages as I saw fit.